vegaprotocol/documentation/docs/node-operators/how-to/use-snapshots.md

 ## Inspect the contents of a snapshot

 A debug tool exists that allows the contents of a snapshot for a particular block to be written to a json file.
-This can contain useful information that can help to understand problems with the Vega network and something a member of the development team may ask for to help debug an issue.
+This can contain useful information that can help to understand problems with a network and something a member of the development team may ask for to help debug an issue.

 The below command will create a file called `snapshot.json` containing all of the core state for the given block height.